ABOUT THE WFRS

 WHAT WE DO

-To date there have been 18 World Rose Conferences, usually held at three year intervals.
-The next conference will be Thursday 27th October to Thursday 3rd November 2022, hosted by the National Rose Society of Australia.
+To date there have been 19 World Rose Conventions, usually held at three year intervals.
+The next Convention will be held between Sunday 18th May to Saturday 24th May 2025, hosted by the Japan Rose Society.
 In the intervening years regional conferences are held.
 The WFRS gives awards to outstanding roses and to stars of the rose world.
 We also honour outstanding rose gardens and rose books.

 We are working to encourage common standards for judging new seedling roses, and we show the current international trials winners on our website.